FoldingAtHome/containers/fah-amd-gpu/README.md

 # fah-rocm - Folding@home GPU Container for AMD ROCm stack

-This file covers only information specific to the `fah-rocm` container.
+This file covers only information specific to the `fah-gpu-amd` container.
 Read the README and CONTRIBUTING at
 <https://github.com/foldingathome/containers/> for design goals,
 architecture, guidelines for contributing, and other information.